jeremenichelli/jeremenichelli.github.io/_posts/2015-07-07-building-blog-jekyll-creating-layouts.md

 </html>
 ```

-With small changes we can heavily alter the markup and structure of your templates, and the more you know Liquid blocks and built in filters the more powerful this layouts can become.
+With small changes you can heavily alter the markup and structure of your templates, and the more you know Liquid blocks and built in filters the more powerful this layouts can become.

 ## Create your index page